leeked/UMAAD/README.md

 ## Attributions

-Some of the code present in this repository has been borrowed from the official Masked Autoencoder implementation by Facebook AI Research.
+Some of the code present in this repository has been borrowed and modified from the official Masked Autoencoder implementation by Facebook AI Research.

 A link to their license can be found [here](https://github.com/facebookresearch/mae/blob/main/LICENSE).